We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Traditional interface may feel dated for tech-focused drivers

-If you’re after a reliable dual-Bluetooth stereo without the complexity of a touchscreen, the Pioneer FH-S722BS is a solid pick.
-From what I’ve seen evaluating audio interfaces for usability and sound quality, this unit holds up well—especially if you need something dependable for shared-use vehicles.
+If you’re after a reliable dual-Bluetooth stereo without the added complexity of a touchscreen, the Pioneer FH-S722BS is an easy pick.
+From my experience evaluating audio interfaces for sound quality and usability, this one holds up well, especially for shared vehicles.

-The ability to customize backlighting and color themes is a small but appreciated touch, helping it blend well into most dashboards.
+Customizable backlighting and color themes are a small touch, but they help it blend into most dashboards without clashing.

-Though it lacks a touchscreen or advanced smartphone integration like CarPlay, the intuitive button layout and smart voice control via paired phones still offer a modern user experience, even without a touchscreen.
+While it lacks a touchscreen or features like CarPlay, the button layout is intuitive, and smart voice control through paired phones keeps the experience feeling modern without needing a display.

-For anyone who values robust audio performance, quick device switching, and a fuss-free user interface, the FH-S722BS remains a good choice among Bluetooth-centric models.
+If you’re focused on strong audio performance, quick device switching, and a clean, fuss-free interface, the FH-S722BS is a dependable pick among Bluetooth-first models.

 6. Pioneer DMH-WT6000NEX – Best Single DIN Floating Screen